JuDFTteam/masci-tools/studentproject18w/README.md

 ### Extending the Visualization (Plots)

+   * In addition to the inheritance scheme based on Python `AbstractBaseClass` (ABC) detailed in the [report](./doc/report.pdf), the `Plot` types in `plot` have an additional facility that helps to keep the appearance of different Frontends synchronized: each type has an attribute `icdv` of type `InteractiveControlDisplayValues`.
+This is an ABC with the same inheritance as the application Plot types.
+For every plot control argument that an application type's Plot type exposes in it's methods' signatures, this attribute describes the parameters of the accompanying control widget in the Frontend text label, default values, value ranges, and so on.
+In the current code, only the Web Frontend uses this facility, so the labels in the Desktop Frontend differ slightly.
-   * The inheritance scheme is based on Python `AbstractBaseClass`.
-It is helpful to note that unlike other languages, Python does not enforce implemented abstract methods to have the same method signature.
-However, it is recommended to keep
+   * It is worth pointing out that unlike other languages, Python does not enforce implemented abstract methods to have the same method signature.
+     However, when a new implementation for a different plotting library/backend is added, it is recommended to adopt the `abstractmethod` signature.
+That way, changing the backend in a use case only requires to change the import.